Enjoy hassle-free rides in Singapore when you purchase an EZ-Link card here.

 Booking and Pick-Up Info

-Once you’ve made your purchase, you’ll receive a voucher that you can use to collect the EZ-Link card at Changi International Airport (Terminals 1, 2, 3, or 4).
+Once you’ve made your purchase, you’ll receive a voucher that you can use to collect the EZ-Link card at Changi International Airport (Terminals 1 and 3).
 The voucher is valid for up to 90 days from the date of purchase.

 To help you decide if you should get this handy stored-value card, here are some reviews from those who booked with WAUG: